 Establish goals in clear and concise language

-If you have already been to court or have read through any of the documents provided to you by CPS, then you are probably aware that legal language is not necessarily easy to understand.
-The subject matter itself isn’t rocket science but the words that are used to describe the subject matter may as well be.
+If you have already been to court or have read through any of the documents provided to you by CPS, you are probably aware that legal language is not necessarily easy to understand.
+The subject matter itself isn’t rocket science, but the words used to describe the subject matter may as well be.
 This is why you need to ask CPS, and your attorney if you have one, to make sure the language utilized in any visitation planning is simple to understand.
 Non-lawyer language tends to work best for all parties involved.

 What are your expectations for visitation?

 You and CPS need to work together to establish reasonable expectations for how these visitation sessions will go.
 Part of establishing expectations is going over what behaviors are not suitable to meet these expectations.
 Whether you know it or not, what you say and do can have long-lasting effects not only on your child's well-being but also on the path that your CPS case takes.

 How are you expected to act during a CPS visitation session?
 We need to answer the question right now before we go any further in this discussion.
 It may surprise you to learn that a CPS caseworker will supervise most of the visitation you are provided with at the beginning of your case.
 You will come to a CPS facility and have some space with your child, but the CPS employee will be able to observe how you interact with your child.

 Since you will be watched this way, you need to know ahead of time how to conduct yourself.
 Some of these will seem like no-brainers to many of you, but I have learned practicing family law that many people and many families do not behave the same with children as others.
 I am not here to tell you how to behave in your personal life and have no preference for how you behave with your child- as long as your child is safe.

 Here are some behaviors that I can point out to you that it would be worthwhile for you to keep in mind as you begin your visitation schedule with your child: